gu-zu/gu-zu/README.md

 - 👋 Hi, I’m @gu-zu
 - 👀 I’m interested in Golang, C and Javascript
 - 📫 How to reach me: contact@guuszuijdgeest.nl
-- 🌱 I’m currently learning MongoDB
+- 🌱 I’m currently learning Rust🦀

 <!---
 gu-zu/gu-zu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.